ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Standalone software projects use the names of animals.
 Embedded software written for hardware projects do not receive their own codename.
 Software written for specific hardware not developed by CTCL may receive their own codename.

 ### Rust
+Rust projects use the names of various types of species

 #### Web Software